learning-zone/react-basics/README.md

 ## Q. How do you create Higher Order Component using render props?

 You can create a Higher Order Component (HOC) using render props by combining the two patterns: the HOC returns a component that uses a render prop to share logic or state with the wrapped component.
-Here\'s how you do it:
+Here is how you do it:

 * Define a function (the HOC) that takes a component as an argument.
 * Inside, return a new component that renders the original component, passing it data or methods via props.